soywiz-archive/kaifu2x/README.md

 In each contiguous step (from left to right) we have 6 values that are the same that in the previous step, but shifted.
 So we only have 3 new values that we have to read from memory in each step.

+Sadly we can't do the same for vertical, so we still are reading 3 times the required pixels, but much better than 9 times.
+We cannot reuse partial results like in dynamic programming, so probably not much to optimize here except for SIMD.

 #### Parallelize

 Reduced from 24 seconds to 12 seconds in a `MBP13@2.4ghz`